Leading Advocate.Trusted partner.exceptional resource.

 Promoting the strength and success of Maryland banks and bankers.

 The Maryland Bankers Association is the dynamic, proactive and resourceful leading advocate for Maryland banks and the banking industry, equipping members for continued relevance and success in a rapidly changing world.

 Founded in 1896

-Since it was founded in 1896, the Maryland Bankers Association has served the State's financial services industry.
+Since its founding in 1896, the Maryland Bankers Association has served the State's financial services industry.
 As the only Maryland-based trade group representing banks and thrifts in the state, the MBA works to maintain the competitiveness of the banking industry by promoting the strength and success of Maryland banks and bankers.
 The five mission areas of the Maryland Bankers Association is:

 Communications and Public Relations

 Since its first annual convention in April 1896, held in Baltimore, the Maryland Bankers Association (MBA) has been serving the State's financial services community.
 At that meeting, the founding members elected Enoch Pratt, President of National Farmers and Planters Bank, to be their first Association president.
 Since that day, the Maryland Bankers Association has remained committed to the safety and soundness of the State's banking industry and the well being of the economy in which the industry operates.